 Researchers also found a similar pattern in the number of research grants awarded towards various GI disorders.
 Crohn’s disease received the greatest number of research grants (about 40 grants per year), and celiac disease received the fewest number of grants (eight grants per year).

 I don’t share this information to make it seem like one disease is more important than the other, nor should funding decisions be based solely on the number of people afflicted (other factors should be considered, like quality of life, other treatment options, etc.).
-I only share this information to help you understand why there may be no cure for celiac disease on the horizon.
+I only share this information to help you understand why there may be no cure for celiac disease now or on the horizon.

 How Do You Manage Celiac Disease?

-Not all is gloom and doom.
+Not all is gloom and doom, however, if you have celiac disease.

 Think of it this way.